-MD5 hashing is used by Oracle to compute sql_id and SQL signature (see also a previous blog post).
+MD5 hashing is used by Oracle to compute sql_id and SQL signature (see also a previous blog post on the topic).
 Those hash values are normally used as if they were a unique representation of a given SQL statement.
 However collisions (2 different statements with the same hash value) can happen or, as it is the case of this post, will happen!

-The underlying math (a short discussion on birthday attack).
-Let's say you walk into a room an meet 30 people: shake hand with the first person you see and also disclose each other's the birthday.
+The underlying math is a short discussion of the birthday attack: Let's say you walk into a room an meet 30 people: shake hand with the first person you see and also disclose each other's the birthday.
 There is about 1 chance out 365 that that particular person has the same birthday as you.
 If you repeat this process with the rest of the 30 people in the room, chances of a 'positive event' increase but still stay below 10%.
-However when all the people in the room repeat the procedure of shaking hands and sharing birthday details, probabilities add up quickly (there are N(N-1)/2 different handshakes possible in a room of N people) and indeed it turns out that it is likely that 2 people share a common birthday in such a small group.
+However when all the people in the room repeat the procedure of shaking hands and sharing birthday details, probabilities add up quickly (there are N(N-1)/2 different handshakes possible in a room of N people).
+The non-intuitive result is that it is likely that at least 2 people share a common birthday already in such a small group.
 See the link for the details.

 The main point is that to find collisions by brute force on a hash function of n bits we don't need to generate O(2^n) hash values but rather the square root of that O(2^n/2).
 In particular this means that the complexity of finding hash collisions for 32-bit and 64-bit hash functions by brute force are down to numbers that are easily computable with current HW. sql_id and signatures are indeed 64-bit hashes, as discussed here, so let's give it a try!

 Warm-up, collisions on hash_value: